SuperPanda/orchestration-architect/Development Journal/Notes/2025-04-09 [OA-NOTE-031] Draft - Achieve Literate Competency OA-LIT-SPEC/DESIGN-002 Literate Specification/DESIGN-002 Literate Documents.md

 Furthermore, having literate documentation provides LLM more context when looking at an implementation, in fact, the goal is to be able to use literate writing, to describe AI functions and tools, such that a literate document can be used to iterate amongst different agents, that have different goals, such that the AI agents can achieve retrospective self-reflection, and apply the concepts from Minksky (2008).

-The idea that changes in the process need to occur at the layer at which the problem pertains, so that swapping out a higher level subsystems implementation should be made much easier with a document the is able to rebuild by creating a variant of the literate document.
+The idea is that changes in the thought processes need to occur at the layer at which the problem pertains, such that the underlying structures naturally transform.

+The swapping out of a higher level order structure should be made much easier with each component semantically linked via a web of documents, and the compositionality required for literate writing should facilitate migrations as it provides a literal literate blueprint that needs to be updated.

 Furthermore, the use of literate documents achieves the goal of turning certain aspects of the system to become more instinctual and provides a form of resource development.
 As more resources are needed, the process of generating the necessary resources to complete a task, will become a core competency, with the compositional nature lending itself to achieve a dynamic capability.

+### Challenges

+The challenges with literate writing is a skill issue.
+Fortunately, the nature of doing literate writing, with self-assembly, ensures that a step backwards, is that all changes must occur through the writing.
+Thus, it provides a clear way to analyse what is going wrong through the use of diffs that show in natural language the problem.

+This may make development take longer, this may reduce agility in the short term, but agility has been the problem of late.
+Furthermore, this will provide a wide range of data for fine tuning LLMs, though ideally LLMs will be required, by should be able to assist by requiring careful consideration.

+A recent challenge has been context switching between different architectural perspectives.
+However, this `DESIGN-002 Literate Documents` has covered a lot of the high level challenges, and will this allow for coherence between documents, as it provides a framework which provides natural language explanation of the thought process that led to the current state of development.

 ### Possible Solutions

 ✘ **Use a database**: That goes against the principles of having minimal dependencies, and a specification based, human readable and transparent system, that is able to regenerate itself.

+The system has requirements of being able to generate systems in air-gapped environments, and needs to reduce the risk of supply chain attacks.
+Furthermore, databases are not composable, and are not the direction to find the emergent effects.
+The system can use databases, but not as its core, it must be able to generate the environment and the database; but using a database (at this point), would detract from the goal of discovering the ideal and universal solution.
+Furthermore, can you imagine Knuth using a database to build TeX, the modern developer would try, however the structures that seem most promising, and a path to strategic capabilities (such that they are not emulatable by humans or AI, is slowly working through and implementing the components needed as they arise.

 ✘ **Use AI**: AI cannot at this stage, be useful until the architectural framework clearly defines the boundary of the context.
 Furthermore, this will generate more problems than it will solve.

-✘ **Do something else**: Possible, but there is a broader vision.
-This is under consideration.
+The ideas being explored are deep ideas, that AI struggles with, such that it is more of a burden to provide it with context than it is worth.
+Furthermore, the work is based on readings and research, that to provide to the AI would be a waste of time, if I could just implement it literately, thereby killing two birds with one hatchet.

+✘ **Give up on the project**: I wish this was the correct answer, but there is much to discover, this journey continues...

 ✔ **Use Literate Writing**: This works, because as ideas from people much smarter than us are explored, the literate writing works 3-fold: it forms the study notes, which are put into practice, which describes the implementation, which is the implementation.
 The goal is the achieve the last step, such that the literate documents have a structure, that it can use the web of ideas, to bootstrap itself.
 These will include macro resolution, ensuring designs are composable, and even embedding tooling in the document itself, such as vim plugins, the ability to generate bash tools, and link different systems in a natural way.